dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 Tarski demonstrated that every relation can be described by a formula in first-order logic, establishing a profound connection between these mathematical frameworks that has since underpinned much of modern theoretical computer science and logic.

 # Relational Database Model
-The **relational data model** is the brainchild of the British-American mathematician and engineer [Edgar F. Codd.](https://amturing.acm.org/award_winners/codd_1000892.cfm), earning him the Turing Award.
+The **relational data model** is the brainchild of the British-American mathematician and engineer [Edgar F. Codd.](https://amturing.acm.org/award_winners/codd_1000892.cfm), earning him the prestigeous Turing Award in 1981.

 Working at IBM, Codd explored the possibility of working on data using concepts from set theory  {cite:p}`codd_relational_1970`.
 Codd was inspired by the concept of *set relations* and the \emph{calculus of relations} proposed by the British logician **Augustus De Morgan** and further developed by the American logician **Charles Sanders Peirce**  in the mid-XIX century {cite:p}`de1860syllabus`, {cite:p}`peirce1870description` --- theories rooted in well-established concepts of logic and set theory.